emacs-mirror/emacs/mps/manual/source/pool/amc.rst

 * Garbage collections are scheduled automatically.
 See :ref:`topic-collection-schedule`.

+* Uses :term:`generational garbage collection`: blocks are promoted from generation to generation in the pool's chain.

 * Blocks may contain :term:`exact references` to blocks in the same or other pools (but may not contain :term:`ambiguous references` or